chaudharijay/Sign-Language-Detection/Readme.md

-# Action Detection
+# Sign Language Detection

-This project implements an action detection model using TensorFlow, OpenCV, and MediaPipe.
-It leverages machine learning techniques to recognize and classify human actions in real-time.
+This project implements a sign language detection model designed to recognize and classify hand gestures in real-time.
+Using a combination of TensorFlow for deep learning, MediaPipe for efficient hand tracking, and OpenCV for video processing, the model facilitates communication by interpreting sign language gestures into meaningful outputs.
+It provides a valuable tool for bridging communication gaps and fostering accessibility for the hearing-impaired community.

 ## Features